 That’s when we decided to experiment with a new model.
 Some say it’s the sales team structure of the future.

-Find out everything we’ve learned about the pod model by scrolling 👇
+Find out everything we’ve learned about the sales pod by scrolling 👇

-The pod model for B2B SaaS sales is based around a question:
+The pod model for B2B SaaS sales is based on a question:

 “What if sales, CS and marketing all work together to attract, convert and delight customers?”

-This is what the pod model looks like:
+This is what the sales pod looks like:

-In essence, the roles haven’t changed too much from the assembly line model.
+The individual roles didn’t change too much from the assembly line model.

-The SDR will still be cold calling and qualifying; the AE will still be running demos and negotiating with prospects.
-The CSM will still be onboarding new clients and managing their accounts.
+The SDR still cold calls and qualifies; the AE still runs demos and negotiates with prospects.
+The CSM still onboards new clients and manages their accounts.

-It’s about how they’re all working together, prospecting, converting and managing customers.
+It’s about how they all work together in prospecting, converting and managing customers.
 The pod’s goal is to make every buyer’s journey, from their first touchpoint with the SDR all the way to onboarding and beyond, as smooth as possible.
 It’s a truly customer-centric sales model.

-The pods can be grouped together in any way that makes sense for your business.
-You could group them together by vertical or industry or territory.
+Sales pods can be grouped together in any way that makes sense for your business.
+You could group them together by vertical, industry or territory.
 You could have pods that target enterprise companies or pods that target the USA or EMEA.
 You could have a pod that sells one specific product in your suite.

 But - and this is the most important thing - however you group your pods, they must be solely focused on selling to one audience.

-That’s where the real benefit of the pod model comes in.
+That’s where the real benefit of the sales pod comes in.